 Of these, three classifications, or 31.21% of the land is strictly for residential use, two classifications or 39.08% of the land is intended for commercial use, and three classifications or 24.26% of the land allows for both commercial and residential use in one form or other.
-A complete description of these land use classifications can be found in the Charlotte County Comprehensive Plan.
+A complete description of these land use classifications can be found in the Charlotte County Comprehensive Plan or in Charlotte Harbor Community Redevelopment Project Volume II.
 The Charlotte Harbor Future Land Use Map (Figure 6) is located at the end of this section.